-- The first screen that appears on the monitor is called desktop. - Small pictures on the desktop are icons. - Long bar at the bottom of the desktop is called Taskbar. - Start button is on the left corner of the taskbar and used to open different programs. - Start menu has Shut Down button which is used to shut down the computer. - Clock is on the right corner of the taskbar. - Rectangular box that opens when we start a program is called Window. - Control buttons on every window include Maximize and Minimize buttons to resize the window and Close button to close the window.
+- the first screen that appears on the monitor is called desktop. - small pictures on the desktop are icons. - long bar at the bottom of the desktop is called Taskbar. - start button is on the left corner of the taskbar and used to open different programs. - start menu has shut down button which is used to shut down the computer. - maximize and minimize buttons to resize the window and Close button to close the window.